-The survey is offered at no cost and provides Georgia public school districts (and private schools that wish to participate) with a measurement system to satisfy all requirements of No Child Left Behind (NCLB) which specifies that data must be collected for the following categories: incidence, prevalence, age of onset, perception of health risks, and perception of social disapproval of drug use and violence.
+The survey is offered at no cost and provides Georgia public school districts (and private schools that wish to participate) with a measurement system to satisfy all requirements under the Elementary and Secondary Education Act.
 The survey is also used to guide school prevention and intervention programs and for grant funding.
-The GSHS 2.0 for middle and high school students covers
+The GSHS for middle and high school students covers

 various topics such as school climate and safety, graduation, school